 11-11-2025 –, Plenaire zaal

 With Artificial Intelligence (AI) being at the core of discussions in higher education, numerous institutions face the question of how to provide access to AI models for their staff and students, integrate them into their core processes and building towards a new future of education.
-In this panel session, we look beyond the Netherlands and discuss perspectives from European initiatives around AI.
-We will cover the following key questions:
+We will explore how different organizations facilitate the change and learn from examples and challenges faced across different nations.
+We explore similarities and differences and the of collaboration across Europe.

 Panelists: